 Unneutered males also have a tendency to roam in pursuit of females for mating.
 This can lead to them becoming lost and many are then involved in accidents on busy roads that they have tried to cross.

 An unneutered male cat will also mark his territory by spraying (urine) around your home.
 Although most cats do this, it’s more frequent in an unneutered male.

 What does the neutering operation entail?

 For both male and female kittens, neutering is a very safe surgical procedure.
 It will take place under general anaesthetic and your kitten will be admitted for the day.

 When you collect your pet, you will be offered painkillers and the all-important buster collar.
 The collar will ensure that your pet isn’t tempted to nibble or scratch at the site of the wound, which will have been shaved and stitched.
 You’ll need to ensure that they wear this collar for a few days at least.

 Once home, they may initially be a bit drowsy and wobbly , the buster collar will also play a part in this.
 Let them have some food and rest if they need to.
 However, many kittens are such bundles of energy – they're back at full speed within a few hours.

 You will need to keep your kitten indoors for a few days.
 Keep an eye on the wound and make sure they’re eating and going to the toilet as normal.
 You must take them back to the vet after a few days for a post-op check-up.
 The wound itself should take no more than 10-14 days to heal.

 When should I get my kitten neutered?

 We recommend that most kittens are neutered at around four months of age, but this can vary depending on breeds and weight.
-Your vet will be able to discuss the ideal age of neutering for your kitten with you.
+Your vet will be able to advise on the ideal age for neutering your kitten.